KentQin/learngit/readme.txt

 Git is a version control system.
 Git is free software.
-Git, do you know Kent.
+Git, do you know Kent